soydetemporada/website/README.md

 Now, how do we know what to eat and when?
 Looking at Spanish seasonal calendars on the web, we are confronted to a big blend of contradictory information.
 The reason is that a seasonal calendar can be elaborated from different variables, and every author picks whichever he wants: national or local climate, open air or greenhouse farming, heated greenhouse or not, etc.

 We need a tool that shows what can be eaten from local farming and in-season.
 This project’s goal is to elaborate an app (or webapp) which allows to know what ar the fruits and vegetables than are being harvested in every region of Spain, at any time, to stop with the excessive transport of food.

+## Project description

+## Technical requirements
+It's important that the team includes a programmer specialised in apps or webapps.
+An illustrator is not essential but it would be really appreciated.

+## Profile of collaborators needed
+- Journalists (investigation on incorrect calendars and the national situation)
+- Climatologists (investigation on weather in each region of Spain)
+- Agricultors o people with experience in the farming world
+- Illustrators (drawings of products and of seasonal calendar)
+- Designers (app design)
+- Programmers (web structure and form integration)